DJ Mag: Criticisms

 Top 100 DJs has been criticised as being heavily influenced by the marketing power of DJs, rather than their skill or ability.
 An article that appeared on the US section of the Huffington Post in July 2013, entitled "DJMag Top 100 (Marketable) DJs", explores this claim.
 Its author, Kevin Yu, stated that "Over the past few years, DJ Mag has been criticized that the list is not a true representation of their skills, but instead the amount of money they can put towards marketing".
 Yu asked, "Has the DJMag list transformed into a popularity contest or is it still a resemblance of the DJs talent?".

 The list has also been criticised for not including a more balanced reflection of artists from other electronic dance music styles and showing rankings based on less commercial mainstream DJs.
 A feature in The Guardian in 2010 by the journalist Ben Child entitled "What does DJ Mag's top 100 poll tell us about UK dance music?
 Not much" explores this further, noting that: What's surprising, at least to those of us who don't enjoy the more mainstream genres, is the paucity of artists from outside the house and trance scenes in the top 100.
 This has pretty much always been the case, with the odd Drum 'N' Bass or Breakbeat acts occasionally making it into the lower reaches in years gone by, but this year's situation is particularly extreme.
 There is just one artist Andy C whose music is not based on the standard four-to-the-floor beat pattern adopted by mainstream dance music in the top 100 – and he has been around for more than a decade and a half.

+In December 2017, Dutch DJ Laidback Luke took to Twitter to lash out at DJ Mag for not including him in their Top 100 DJs list due to a controversial video blog post in which he spoke out against the voting process, claiming that DJ Mag's polls were "rigged".
+In 2019, fellow Dutch DJ Martin Garrix said in an interview with the Dutch newspaper Het Parool that he "I really don't care" about the vote, going further to say that he would never take part in any campaigns to vote for the contest and even suggested that he would seek to abolish the list.

 In 2021, fans expressed their displeasure with the ranking by promoting a fake DJ in the DJ Mag Top 100 list.
-The ranking perceived biases have also left fans in other cities asking why their clubs were no longer amongst the top ranked clubs.